Jana-10/NLP/README.md

-# Advanced NLP –  Project Submission
+# Advanced NLP –  Project

 ## About
 This repository consists of experiements conduced on Sarcasm and Irony datasets using various model architectures.